Deshaun Watson again denies sexual misconduct claims

 The NFL is investigating Watson to determine whether the three-time Pro Bowler violated its personal-conduct policy.
 He faces a potential lengthy suspension, depending on findings by investigators who will present evidence to Sue L. Robinson, a former federal judge appointed jointly by the league and NFL Players Association as a disciplinary officer.

-Watson spent several hours with league officials in Houston last month and said he was “open and truthful” during the interviews sessions.
+Watson spent several hours with league officials in Houston last month and said he was “open and truthful” during the interview sessions.

 “I did everything they asked me to do,” he said.
 “I answered every question truthfully that the NFL asked me.
 That’s all I can do is be honest and tell them exactly what happened.
 I know they have a job and so I have to respect that, so that’s what we wanted to do is cooperate.